ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   | `KEYCLOAK_HOST`      | Specify host of the `Keycloak` to use (default `localhost`)       |
   | `KEYCLOAK_PORT`      | Specify port of the `Keycloak` to use (default `8080`)            |

-- Run `book-service` docker container, joining it to docker-compose network
+- Run `book-service` docker container, joining it to docker compose network
   ```
   docker run --rm --name book-service \
     -p 9080:8080 \